Antidote1911/deadpool/README.md

 ## Usage for shuffle cli application

-The generated password always contains at least one character from the selected groups and from --include option.
+The generated passwords always contains at least one character from the selected groups and from --include option.
 Without argument, the generated password is 10 characters long and uses lowercase letters and numbers.
 ```
 # similar to ./shuffle -ld -L 10